Tag - dismissal

 No Abandonment and No Constructive Dismissal Result in Reinstatement without Backwages

 It is well settled that abandonment of work cannot be simply presumed from the occurrence of certain equivocal acts.
 In proving abandonment, this the Supreme Court (SC) held in Hubilla vs. HSY Marketing Ltd., Co.
 (823 Phil.
 358, 385 (2018) that there must be a positive and overt act signifying an employee’s deliberate intent to sever his or her employment.
 Thus, mere absence from work, even after a notice to return, is insufficient to prove abandonment.
-The employer must show [...]
+The employer must show that [...]

 Execution of the Compromise Agreement does not Necessarily Bar Liability for Claims

 Waivers and quitclaims executed by employees are generally frowned upon for being contrary to public policy.
 This is based on the recognition that employers and employees do not stand on equal footing.
 [Aldovino vs. Gold and Green Manpower Management and Development Services, Inc., G.R.
-No. 200811, June 19, 2019] In Land and Housing Development Corporation vs. Esquillo, the Supreme Court (SC) held that the reason why quitclaims are commonly frowned upon as contrary to public policy, and why they [...]
+No. 200811, June 19, 2019] In Land and Housing Development Corporation vs. Esquillo, the Supreme Court (SC) held that the reason why quitclaims are commonly frowned upon as contrary to public policy, and why they are [...]

 Proof Required in Allegation of Fraud in Employee Dismissal Cases

 Where the employer claims that the employee’s act constituted fraud which warranted her dismissal, the employer has to submit substantial evidence as proof.
 Article 297 (c) of Presidential Decree No. 442, also known as the Labor Code of the Philippines, provides that fraud or willful breach by the employee of the trust reposed in him or her by his or her employer or duly authorized representative is a ground for dismissal being a just cause.
-As held by the Supreme [...]
+As held by the Supreme Court [...]

 Constructive Dismissal does not Always Involve Diminution in Rank, Compensation, Benefit and privileges